 12. the extent to which the program takes advantage of the features and resources unique to education abroad (e.g., the level of cultural immersion, the degree of integration into the host institution, the length of time spent abroad, and the nature and degree of exposure to a language other than English).

-Except for fiscal exigency and other highly unusual circumstances, the Dean of International Programs will consult with the OEAP and the EAAC before eliminating a program that has been approved for inclusion in the body of ongoing Education Abroad Programs at the University.
+Except for fiscal exigency and other highly unusual circumstances, the DEA will consult with the appropriate academic unit and stakeholders before eliminating a program that has been approved for inclusion in the body of ongoing Education Abroad Programs at the University.